-Romantic Nationalism in British India: Cultivation of Culture and the Global Circulation of Ideas, in preparation.
+Romantic Nationalism in India: Cultivation of Culture and the Global Circulation of Ideas, in preparation.

-Music and Empire in Britain and India: Identity, Internationalism, and Cross-Cultural Communication, New York: Palgrave MacMillan, 2013 (Palgrave Studies in Cultural and Intellectual History Series).
+Music and Empire in Britain and India: Identity, Internationalism, and Cross-Cultural Communication, New York: Palgrave MacMillan, 2013.

 Moral Languages from Colonial Punjab: The Singh Sabha, Arya Samaj and Ahmadiyahs, New Delhi: Manohar, 2008.

 Book Chapters & Articles